forgemedia/uGraphics/README.md

+# Forge Graphics Server Thing 3: Electric Boogal...ee

+**This readme is now quite outdated as the project has undergone some extensive changes over the last couple of days**

 The application starts at `server.js` - read the comments there for a walkthrough of how it works under the hood